A Generalized Approach to Power Analysis for Local Average Treatment Effects: Power in the LATE Context

 \subsection{Local Average Treatment Effect (LATE)}

 In many studies, the subjects exhibit noncompliance: some units assigned to the treatment condition do not take the treatment, and/or some units assigned to the control condition do take the treatment.
 This problem is pervasive across many research settings---including field experiments, clinical trials, and RCTs using encouragement designs---as subjects often cannot be forced to take the treatment, and some subjects are able to access the treatment even when not assigned to it \citep{gerbergreen2012}.
-In the presence of noncompliance, the ATE generally cannot be identified.
-However, it is possible to identify a local average treatment effect (LATE), which is the ATE for a particular subset of the population: the compliers, or those who take the treatment when assigned to the treatment and do not otherwise \citep{air1996}.
-The compliers are one of three subsets, or principal strata, in the population.
-The second is the never-takers, or those who never take the treatment regardless of their assignment.
-The third is the always-takers, or those who always take the treatment regardless of their assignment.\footnote{A fourth stratum, defiers, are those who take the treatment when not assigned to it but do not take the treatment when assigned to it; however, identification of the LATE requires assuming the non-existence of defiers.} In the case of one-sided noncompliance, the LATE is the ATE for the treated (given no always-takers) or the ATE for the untreated (given no never-takers).
+As explained earlier, in the presence of noncompliance, the ATE generally cannot be identified, but it is possible to identify the local average treatment effect (LATE), which is the ATE for the compliers \citep{air1996}.
+In the case of one-sided noncompliance, the LATE is the ATE for the treated (given no always-takers) or the ATE for the untreated (given no never-takers).

-The method presented in this paper begins with a standard identification and estimation framework for the LATE introduced by \cite{air1996}.
-Let random variables $Y$ denote the outcome, $D$ the treatment uptake, and $Z$ the randomized treatment assignment/encouragement.
-Assume $D$ and $Z$ are both binary.
-Further, define the potential outcomes $D_i(\mathbf{Z})$ and $Y_i(\mathbf{Z,D})$, where $\mathbf{Z}$ and $\mathbf{D}$ correspond to the full treatment assignment and uptake vectors across subjects, respectively.
-Following \cite{air1996}, the following assumptions are made:
+In their seminal study applying the potential outcomes framework to the identification and estimation of the LATE, \cite{air1996} begin by considering $N$ units indexed by $i$ and defining the potential outcomes $D_i(\mathbf{Z})$ and $Y_i(\mathbf{Z,D})$, where $\mathbf{Z}$ and $\mathbf{D}$ correspond to the $N$-dimensional treatment assignment and uptake vectors across the units. $D_i(\mathbf{Z}) \in \{0,1\}$ denotes the treatment uptake that unit $i$ would exhibit given the full treatment assignment vector, and $Y_i(\mathbf{Z,D}) \in \mathbb{R}$ denotes the outcome that unit $i$ would exhibit given the full treatment assignment and treatment uptake vectors.
+Note that while this potential outcomes notation differs from that employed earlier in the present study, \cite{air1996} make a set of assumptions that simplify the potential outcomes to the form employed earlier here.
+Specifically, \cite{air1996} introduce the following assumptions: